dps923/winter2020/welcome.md

 The College has Macs elsewhere, located in the open lab.
 However, their readiness and suitability for our course work is delayed and yet to be determined.
 Nonetheless, at a minimum, you can use those Macs to improve your macOS and Unix skills.

 It will be helpful – but not required – for you to have your own iOS device (iPhone, iPad).
-The School of ICT has a number of iPhone and iPad devices as well, and you can borrow one of those, at no cost (as long as you return it empty and in good working condition), during the course’s lifetime.
+The School of ICT has a number of iPhone and iPad devices as well, and you can borrow one of those, at no cost (as long as you return it empty and in good working condition), during the course's lifetime.

 <br>